 - There are the guys who stand at the edge of the booth, afraid to get too close, afraid they might catch something if they do.
-Their girl tries to show them jewelry to get their approval, but they wont be drawn in so easily.
+Their girl tries to show them jewelry to get their approval, but they wont be drawn in.

 - There are the guys that follow their girl around through the booth.
 She asks what he thinks about various items and he gives vague answers cause, lets face it, he has no opinion about jewelry, and he is really only there to carry the wallet.

 - There are the guys who are super interested in everything, even more so then the girl, and he says things like, “Is there anything you like?” or “Oh, did you see they have stone rings?”
 Typically the girl in this situation doesn’t get anything.
 Maybe he already knows that, or he wouldn’t be so anxiously engaged.